 This is also why I make sure my kids have their own Sibling Christmas Traditions; for their excitement of the holidays to help cement them together for the years to come.

-While some days it feels like all my three kids do is bicker, I love to catch the little moments when they think I’m not watching and I see as they help each other, run to comfort the other when they’re hurt or have fallen, and of course, delight in the holidays together.
-These sweet magical moments is the glue that will bond them to one another when distance and time weave in and out of their sibling bonds.
+While some days it feels like all my three kids do is bicker, I love to catch the little moments when they think I’m not watching and catch them help each other, run to comfort the other when they’re hurt or have fallen, and of course, get excited about all the fun the holidays bring for them together.

 Sibling Christmas Traditions: For Kids To Delight in the Excitement of the Holidays Together